 The connection to kindergarten: Encourages kids to memorize simple rules (like rock beats scissors), to strategize, and to practice motor skills.

 There are plenty of preschooler-appropriate apps for your smartphone or iPad.
 Jack, Owen, and Madeline all enjoy Toca Boca apps.
 “They’re simple, safe, and usable,” Kris says.
 “Madeline can play most of them at 20 months, but Jack still loves them at 5.”

 To play: Toca Boca games are designed for open-ended play and exploration.
-With 23 apps to choose from, preschoolers can prepare food in the Toca Kitchen, explore nature in Toca Nature, or use digital building blocks to create a new world with the six Toca builders.
+With many apps to choose from, preschoolers can prepare food in the Toca Kitchen, explore nature in Toca Nature, or use digital building blocks to create a new world with the Toca builders.

 The connection to kindergarten: Apps that allow open-ended play (meaning there are several possible outcomes rather than a single static ending to every game) teach children to use their imaginations to solve problems, which is a step toward self-reliance and independence.